WLCG-AuthZ-WG/common-jwt-profile/profile.md

 compromised as well, in which case a first remedy would be to disable the latter, which would also make its stolen refresh tokens useless.
-It might seem desirable for standard workflows to revoke a refresh token as soon as it is deemed to be no longer needed, but such would add to the request rates experienced by the issuer, without much benefit in terms of security.
+It might seem desirable for standard workflows to revoke a refresh token as soon as it is deemed to be no longer needed, but such behaviour would add to the request rates experienced by the issuer, without much benefit in terms of security.